• Skip to primary navigation

 I think my favorite condiment for most egg dishes is hot sauce!
 Many things, however, can work for this recipe.
 I could see salsa, avocado, sour cream, ketchup, more cheese, or some herbs would work.
 This dish is similar to an omelet, so most things that work for an omelet would also work here.

-While the word "Frittata" has an origin in Italy, I have a tough time ascribing the dish's origin to Italy.
-Just because of the nature of how easy a frittata can be, I would imagine that its origin is relatively close to after the pan's invention.
+While the word “Frittata” originates in Italy, I have a tough time ascribing the dish’s origin to Italy.
+Just because of how easy a frittata can be, I imagine its origin is relatively close to after the pan’s invention.

-I did look a bit into the history of this dish, and, as expected, the historical account is long.
+I looked a bit into this dish’s history, and, as expected, the historical account is long.
 I found books going back to the 1500s.
 A famous Italian chef, Bartolomeo Scappi, was a cook for popes put out an early cookbook in 1570 that contained recipes for frittatas.

 • Check out the rest of the post, but there are many opportunities for substitutions in this recipe